Writing is at the very centre of what we do as PR professionals.

 We hope you found these tips useful.
 By applying these principles on a regular basis, you’ll be able to continually improve your PR writing skills.
 Good luck!

-Lori Jones is a passionate journalist, dedicated to traveling and teaching people to lead a better life.
+Lori Jones is a passionate journalist, dedicated to travelling and teaching people to lead a better life.
 She’s curious about a host of topics ranging from marketing to SEO writing.
 Lori is currently an editor for Studicus.com